‘A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.’

 We take online safety extremely seriously and understand that high quality online safety lessons are essential in ensuring the wellbeing of our children, in and out of school.
 Online Safety is taught once a half term through the use of expert created schemes such as the SMART crew, Google’s Be Internet Legends and ThinkUKnow’s Band Runner.
 In the ever-changing world of online gaming and social media, we know that it is vital to teach children about technology that is relevant to them and meets their online needs.

-“I find our online safety lesson help us talk through different scenarios and what things we may encounter online.”
+“I find our online safety lessons help us talk through different scenarios and what things we may encounter online.”

 “I love using the different programmes in the ICT suite.
 Scratch and Turtle Art are definitely my favourite because I can be really creative.”